Some of the takeaways from Brandon Sanderson’s 2020 lectures include his three ‘scales’ of character.

 Snow White is likeable from the start and remains so all the way through.
 It’s easy to identify with her struggle.
 Ebenezer Scrooge begins as a hate figure and wins us over through his transformation.

 Proactivity is about making decisions and taking action.
-Sanderson’s favourite example is from Star Wars where only Leia is proactive from the get-go and everyone else from Luke, Han and even Obi Wan has to be booted into action by the events she sets in motion.
+Sanderson’s favourite example is from Star Wars where only Leia is proactive from the get-go.
+Everyone else from Luke, Han and even Obi Wan has to be booted into action by the events she sets in motion.

 Competence is another typical component of the Hero’s Journey.
 Luke is a farm boy at the beginning, Jedi padewan by the end.
 Han Solo isn’t especially competent, except in his own mind he thinks he is.
 This allows the character to be both dashing, swashbuckling hero and comic foil at the same time.